viam-soleng/face-registration/webclient-react/README.md

 # Selfie-Camera Webclient-React

-This example project allows you to take pictures of your face and store them in a local folder on the device where the Viam server runs.
+This is the webclient as part of the end to end example where this "face-registration" module is paired with the "deepface-identification" module.
+It is a small react webapplication allowing you to connect to Viam server, register your face with a name/id and then use the deepface identification module to identify you when you are in front of the camera.
+The webapplication also allows you to remove a face whenever required.
+All pictures of faces are stored on the device where Viam server runs.

 ## Setup

-First, follow the setup instructions for the repository in `CONTRIBUTING.md`.
-Then, install development dependencies for the demo and launch a dev server.
+To install the dependencies run the followin command:

 ```shell
 npm install